Lower Your Cholesterol

 If you eat red meat, here are some ways to decrease fat without giving up flavor:

-Decrease the amount of meat in recipes.
+Use less meat in recipes.

-Have smaller portions of meat and add more vegetables, grains, and fruit to a meal.
+Have smaller portions of meat, and add more vegetables, grains, and fruit to a meal.

 Trim off fat from meat before cooking.